Friends with benefits: Motivations

 The parties involved in FWB relationships enter it with the understanding that the relationship will end at some point in time.
-This differs from romantic relationships in that the unsaid goal of a romantic relationship is for the parties involved to stay in the relationship long term.
+This differs from romantic relationships in that the unsaid goal of a romantic relationship is for both people involved to stay in the relationship long term.

 However, as FWB relationships continue to evolve, individuals involved often have changing motivations for why they continue the FWB relationships.
-The motivation for many of these relationships is typically companionship, and after time the affection for the partners involved often becomes genuine.
+The motivation for many of these relationships is typically companionship.

 Types of sexual relationships

-Unlike more casual relationships (i.e. sexting, one night stands, and other brief sexual encounters), FWBs continue to have a sexual relationships and romance.
+Unlike more casual sexual relationships (i.e., sexting, one-night stands, and other brief sexual encounters), FWBs continue to have a sexual relationship and romance.
 Although it seems similar, FWB relationships differ from casual sex relationships in that FWB relationships are a commitment to continuous casual sex.
 One-night stands are brief encounters with limited information exchanged.
 The parties involved typically part the next day without any additional communication.
 Booty calls are between people that are already acquainted, but not necessarily friends.
 Booty calls are usually recurring and do not develop into anything more.
 Sugaring involves exchanging gifts or money for companionship.

+Types of friends with benefits relationships

+Research identifies several types of friends with benefits relationships, including: